Class of 2015

 Class of 2006

-I found that I loved being part of a large staff comprised of incredibly talented and creative individuals; Photo Editors, Creative Directors, Art Directors, Writers.
+While at magazines, I loved being part of a large staff comprised of incredibly talented and creative individuals; Photo Editors, Creative Directors, Art Directors, Writers.
 I stayed at my first full time job, Fast Company, for four years.
 I watched and took part in its evolution from a publication people never head of, to a major force sitting alongside the likes of Fortune, Bloomberg BusinessWeek, and Time.
 We launched three web sites and an iPad app.
 I gained experience in the digital realm where even now my current job intersects daily.
+Complex and Maxim both offered opportunity into the world of celebrities, commissioning shoots for some of the biggest names in the business: Nas, Nicki Minaj, Iggy Azalea, Kanye West, Rihanna, and countless others.

-Many jobs later, I have now moved on to Design Producer and Art Buyer at Edelman, the largest global PR Agency.
+Many jobs and years later, I am now Vice President, Executive Producer at Edelman, the largest global PR Agency.
 I lead Design Production and Art Buying for the Creative Network within the Edelman NY office.
-Our Clients range from some of the largest in the global sphere including Samsung, ACLU, Unilever, Campbells, Johnson & Johnson, etc. Here at Edelman we are at the cross hairs of Communications Marketing going to bat with some of the largest Ad Agencies in the world and are producing work that is equally as measured and poignant.
-Most recently, I was project manager/producer on REI’s #OptOutside social campaign, which asked consumers to ban Black Friday and instead focus on an outdoor activity.
+Our Clients range from some of the largest in the global sphere including Samsung, ACLU, Unilever, Campbell’s, Johnson & Johnson, etc. Here at Edelman we are at the cross hairs of Communications Marketing going to bat with some of the largest Ad Agencies in the world, producing work that is equally as measured and poignant.
+I was Producer on REI’s #OptOutside social campaign, which asked consumers to ban Black Friday and instead focus on an outdoor activity.
 The campaign swept Cannes with Edelman taking home the 2016 Cannes Grand Prix in Titanium Lions.
-The work we do is corporate, but brave and important.
-I am happy that I always jumped ship as soon as I became too comfortable at a job.
-My advice to all people would be to keep moving and keep looking up.
+We recently wrapped a large photo shoot and redesign for Dove Self Esteem Project Curriculum – a program that is distributed to schools globally and teaches tweens/teens to value self esteem and confidence in this ever-changing landscape.
+We are beginning brave and important work our Clients, and that in and of itself is incredibly motivating and rewarding.

 Class of 2014